-Biltong is a much loved South African delicacy made with dry cured beef or game meat and flavored with spices such as whole coriander seeds.
+Biltong is a much loved South African delicacy made with dry-cured beef or game meat and flavored with spices such as whole coriander seeds.
 The spicing of biltong has been attributed as a Dutch invention, however, the act of drying meat as a form of preservation has been practiced in Africa for centuries and is still the case presently.
 It is most useful, even today, in regions which are deprived of electric power for refrigeration.
 Hence when a meat stew is made in these areas, it is quite typical to use dried meat or biltong with a little peanut butter to make a stew.

-The addition of peanut butter to enrich the stew is most likely done because meat is not normally affordable, therefore another source of protein is sought to supplement that which would have otherwise been consumed from the meat.
+The addition of peanut butter to enrich the stew is most likely done because the meat is not normally affordable, therefore another source of protein is sought to supplement that which would have otherwise been consumed from the meat.

 This is best served with polenta and a side of green vegetables.
 Traditionally, it is served with sadza and cabbage as pictured.

-- 1 tablespoon peanut oil
+1 tablespoon peanut oil

-- 2 cloves garlic
+2 cloves garlic

-- 1 teaspoon ginger (freshly grated)
+1 teaspoon grated fresh ginger

-- 2 tablespoons tomato concentrated puree
+2 tablespoons tomato paste

-- 2 tablespoons peanut butter
+2 tablespoons peanut butter

 1/2 cup water